nikhilayadav/bevel/platforms/quorum/configuration/roles/setup/bootnode/Readme.md

 **stat**: This module creates the bootnode directory

 ##### Output Variables
-    bootnode_stat_result: This variable stores the info on availibility on bootnode binary
+    bootnode_stat_result: This variable checks for the presence of file/directory

 #### 3. Download bootnode tar
 This task downloads the bootnode tar